 Chapped lips happen when the lips don’t get enough moisture, either externally, or from inside the body.
 Externally, they can be caused by very dry air, which can happen in winter or year-round in drier environments.
-Internally, dehydration is another common cause of chapped lips, so it’s a good idea to call Baby’s doctor if she has chapped lips and you think dehydration might be the cause.
+Internally, dehydration is another common cause of chapped lips, so it’s a good idea to call Baby’s doctor if they have chapped lips and you think dehydration might be the cause.
 Other signs of severe dehydration include sunken fontanelles, infrequent urination, a rapid heartbeat, and, in babies older than 3 to 12 weeks, whose tear ducts have developed, tearless cries.

 What’s wrong with chapstick?